 Katrina Kiselinchev, MBA, CPA, CFE, CIA

 Big data has the potential to deliver valuable insights.
 Yet, according to a recent report issued by Forrester Research, most companies only analyze about 12% of their data.
 Why?
-An abundance of challenges, from inability to access data housed in disparate systems, to size and complexity of structured and unstructured data.
+An abundance of challenges, from an inability to access data housed in disparate systems, to size and complexity of structured and unstructured data.

-In the world of big data, purpose-built data analytics tools have proven effective for examining large data sets to uncover patterns, errors, trends, potential fraud and other critical business information.
+In the world of big data, purpose-built data analytics tools have proven effective for examining large data sets to uncover patterns, errors, trends, potential fraud, and other critical business information.
 And if you’re looking to yield returns quickly, you should start by looking at areas where the dollars reside.

 The world’s data is growing exponentially.
 Analysts estimate the world’s data volumes will grow by 50-fold by the year 2020 – reaching a staggering 40 trillion gigabytes.
 The variety of data also presents a challenge to professionals tasked with gaining insights from information.

-Data analytics has been around for 25+ years, and the players range from high-end solutions like SAS to lower cost solutions like Excel.
+Data analytics has been around for 25+ years, and the players range from high-end solutions like SAS to lower-cost solutions like Excel.
 In my personal experience using data analytics, it’s possible to gain an ROI of 2,000% or more – if you know where to look.
-Fraud, waste and errors can top several million within a large organization.
+Fraud, waste, and errors can top several million within a large organization.
 Big data can yield big returns if you’re analyzing these prime areas: